You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

 Watering: Regular watering, avoid waterlogged soil

-Heucheras are easy to grow and require minimal care.
-They can be divided every few years to maintain their strength.
+Heucheras are easy to grow and don’t need any major care.
+They can be divided every few years as it will help them to stay strong.

 Growing Lenten Rose

 Lenten Roses are similar to Hellebores.
-They bloom in late winter to early spring and come in a range of colors that are a joy to see when little else is flowering.
+They bloom in the late winter to early spring and have an abundance of colorful flowers.
+This is especially good when you have very little else flowering in your garden.

 What You Need